Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 Should be the same as any other addons on Github. ref. [dtzxporter/io_model_semodel](https://github.com/dtzxporter/io_model_semodel)

 1. Clone this repository and zip it, or just download as zip file on Github. (`Code -> Download ZIP`)
+   + If you want to change the default path of blender shader file in `config.py`, use the former method.
 2. `Edit -> Preferences -> Add-ons -> Install..` and choose the zip file.
 3. Activate the addon by checking the box.
    + You might have to search the addon if it is not shown automatically. (by the string `apex` or `Apex Legends Auto Shader Addon`).